-Cerebral palsy (CP) is a disability that affects a child’s ability to control his muscles.
-It’s caused by damage to the brain while the brain is developing.
+Cerebral palsy (CP) is a developmental disability that affects children’s ability to control their movements.

-Children with cerebral palsy can have problems like muscle weakness, stiffness, awkwardness, slowness and shakiness.
-They might also have difficulty with balance.
+Children with cerebral palsy have problems like muscle weakness, stiffness, repetitive movements or shakiness.
+They might also have difficulties with balance.

 Cerebral palsy is the most common childhood physical disability in Australia.

 Cerebral palsy can happen when there’s brain damage or there are problems with brain development in the parts of the brain that control muscle movements.